White Chocolate Cranberry Fudge

 - Bring the mixture to a full boil for 5 minutes.
 This is where a candy thermometer comes in handy.
 If you have one, the temperature should read 234°F.

 - Remove from heat and stir in the white chocolate chips until they have melted.
-Then, beat in the dried cranberries, marshmallow fluff, and vanilla extract.
+Then, stir in the dried cranberries, marshmallow fluff, and vanilla extract.

 - Spread out the fudge onto your lined sheet pan and let it cool for at least 2 hours before cutting.